-Transparency

-The usefulness of the publication of AFs by the central bank is really a matter to be addressed from the market’s point of view – whether treasurers of banks and other financial institutions find the information beneficial for complementing their knowledge of short-term liquidity developments.
-The central bank’s AFs usually represent the most complete assessment of the market’s current and forecasted liquidity position, which information should help banks to assess their position relative to the market and to secure adequate liquidity to meet any short-term liquidity need during the trading day.
-To this end, the publication of AFs enhances financial institutions’ liquidity management strategy to underpin the key components of their operational framework for effective liquidity management.
-Therefore, in addition to the need for completeness, the accuracy and reliability of the AFs deserves critical assessment by central banks.
+Publication of good quality forecasts will improve market participants’ knowledge of short-term liquidity developments and likely improve the efficacy of monetary policy.
+The central bank’s short-term liquidity forecasts represent the most complete assessment of the market’s current and forecasted liquidity position, information which assists banks to assess their position relative to the market.
+Publication of these forecasts may enhance institutions’ ability to better anticipate, and therefore manage, changes in their own liquidity positions – for example during periods when taxes are paid into the government’s account at the central bank.
+The size and frequency of liquidity shocks will be reduced with improved forecasting and transparency, leading to lower liquidity premia on term money market instruments, which supports market deepening and in turn, the transmission of monetary policy.

-From a sample of 36 central banks from European Union and non-euro economies from both advanced and emerging markets, Veyrune and Guo (2019) observe that 20 central banks publish some sort of forecast, which can either be a publication of AFs, a liquidity forecast, or an OMO allotment target.
+Many central banks publish forecasts.
+From a sample of 36 central banks Veyrune and Guo (2019) observe that 20 central banks publish some sort of forecast, which can either be a publication of AFs, a liquidity forecast, or an OMO allotment target.
 In most instances, the publication is weekly, particularly where the liquidity forecast, or the details of the expected AFs is used to determine the size of main monetary operation.
 In relation to the details of the forecast, practices vary across central banks – with some central banks providing the individual forecast for AFs (ECB, Albania, Serbia) while others publish the aggregate liquidity target (Canada, Bank of England) so banks can gauge the availability of liquidity.
 Banks do not necessarily need the detailed composition of the AFs – the interest in the aggregate size of the market liquidity position should suffice to complement banks’ liquidity management strategy and provide an indication as to whether the market has enough reserves to meet short-term funding needs.
 Updates of the AFs at the time of the next monetary operation or within the maintenance period would provide regular communication and helps with transparency on the central bank’s monetary operations.

-Whether to publish or not to publish AFs is a question which many central banks confront.
-The answer to this question depends on the central bank’s assessment of the quality of the AFs, as the precision in forecasting individual components determines the accuracy and reliability of the AFs.
-Conducting quality testing of forecasts therefore becomes an important function of the forecasting team – not only to validate the forecasting capacity, but also to increase the accountability for the central bank’s monetary operations decisions.
-Veyrune and Guo (2019) propose two dimensions to test forecast quality ─ accuracy and reliability – and suggest that not eliminating forecast biases and minimizing forecast errors reduces the benefit of the AFs publication to market participants.

-In summary, the assessment of forecast quality could rely on various statistical tests (see Box 3 for examples of tests) which examine three important aspects of the liquidity forecast:
+The decision on whether to publish depends largely on the quality of forecasts.
+While there is clear benefit in publishing accurate forecasts, publication of inaccurate forecasts may not be helpful to market participants while also undermining the credibility of the central bank.

+Testing for forecast errors should be rigorous to improve the quality of forecasts.
+Improving forecasts is a constant process requiring an assessment of the AFs to better identify the source of the error.
+Various statistical tests can be applied to examine three important aspects (see Box 3):

-Accuracy, which could be measured using the root mean square error (RMSE) to test the size and frequency of errors of the aggregate AFs;
+Accuracy, which could be measured using the root mean square error (RMSE) to test the size and frequency of errors of the aggregate AFs,

-Bias, which supplements the RMSE test to determine whether the forecast consistently underestimates or overestimates the autonomous factor; and
+Bias, which supplements the RMSE test to determine whether the forecast consistently underestimates or overestimates the autonomous factor, and

 Volatility in the forecast errors, to determine the reliability of AFs – i.e. whether the market can use the forecast in decision-making.